Quratulain-bilal/open_ai_sdk/Markdown/markdown/README.md

 Fourth item

-Best Practices & Common Mistakes ✅❌
-Do (✅)	Don't (❌)	Reason
-Use 1. for ordered lists.
-Use 1) for ordered lists.
-The parenthesis syntax is not universally supported.
-Use 4 spaces/1 tab to indent nested items.
-Use 2 or 3 spaces for indentation.
-Inconsistent indentation will break the list structure.
-Be consistent with bullet symbols (-, *, +).
-Mix -, *, and + in the same list.
-Mixing delimiters can lead to broken lists in some parsers.
-💡 Pro Knowledge:
+💡 Pro Tips & Knowledge
 Numbering Magic: You can use 1. for every item.
 Markdown's output will automatically be correct numerically.
 This is great for when you are constantly reordering list items.

+Indentation is Key: Use 4 spaces or 1 tab to indent items for nested lists.
+Using 2 or 3 spaces will break the structure on many platforms.

-Starting with a Number: To start an unordered list item with a number (e.g., 1990.
-A great year), escape the period with a backslash: - 1990\.
+Starting with a Number: To start an unordered list item with a number (e.g., 1980.
+A great year), escape the period with a backslash: - 1980\.
 A great year.
 This prevents it from being parsed as an ordered list.

 6. Code
 Inline Code